TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 This method defines the rules for determining whether a record should be exported.
 In our purchase order scenario, it checks if:

-- The purchase order is in a Confirmed state
+- The purchase order is in a Confirmed state.
-- The vendor belongs to the specified Vendor group
+- The vendor belongs to the specified Vendor Group
-- Other relevant conditions are met
+- Other relevant conditions are met.

 ```csharp
 boolean isNeedToCreateLog(PurchTable  _purchTable)